Home » Significant Dates

 21 March

-This is day of cultural respect for everyone that calls Australia home.
+This is day of cultural respect for everyone who calls Australia home.
 The purpose is to promote belonging and cultural diversity, and to reaffirm Australia as an inclusive nation.
+In other countries, 21 March is known as the International Day for the Elimination of Racial Discrimination, and marks the date when police in Sharpeville, South Africa, opened fire and killed 69 people at a peaceful demonstration against apartheid “pass laws” in 1960.

 National Sorry Day